 18-646 A RESOLUTION OF THE CITY COMMISSION OF THE CITY OF 5.
-FLORIDA.
-APPROVING AND AUTHORIZING POMPANO BEACH.
-THE PROPER CITY OFFICIALS TO EXECUTE Α PUBLIC AGREEMENT BETWEEN THE STATE TRANSPORTATION GRANT DEPARTMENT OF TRANSPORTATION AND THE OF FLORIDA DELTA CITY OF POMPANO BEACH FOR THE TAXIWAY REHABILITATION: PROVIDING AN EFFECTIVE DATE.
+POMPANO BEACH, FLORIDA, APPROVING AND AUTHORIZING THE PROPER CITY OFFICIALS TO EXECUTE A PUBLIC TRANSPORTATION GRANT AGREEMENT BETWEEN THE STATE FLORIDA OF DEPARTMENT OF TRANSPORTATION AND THE CITY OF POMPANO BEACH FOR THE TAXIWAY DELTA REHABILITATION; PROVIDING AN EFFECTIVE DATE.
 (Fiscal Impact: \$500,000)

-A motion was made by Commissioner Hardin, seconded by Vice Mayor Burrie, to APPROVE/ADOPT the item under the Consent Agenda.
+by Vice Α motion was made by Commissioner Hardin. seconded to APPROVE/ADOPT item under the Consent Mayor Burrie, the Agenda.
 The motion carried unanimously.

-A RESOLUTION OF THE CITY COMMISSION OF THE CITY OF 6.
-19-47 POMPANO BEACH, FLORIDA, CHANGING THE DESIGNATION OF CERTAIN RIGHT-OF-WAY WITHIN THE CITY OF POMPANO A BEACH CURRENTLY KNOWN AS NW 8TH STREET TO A DUAL DESIGNATION OF NW 8TH STREET AND BISHOP D E RUSSELL SR STREET WITH A WESTERN BOUNDARY OF NW 10TH AVENUE AND AN EASTERN BOUNDARY OF DIXIE HIGHWAY WITH THE NUMERIC DESIGNATION THE MORE PROMINENTLY DISPLAYED NAME ON THE SIGN; PROVIDING AN EFFECTIVE DATE.
+A RESOLUTION OF THE CITY COMMISSION OF 6.
+19-47 THE CITY OF CHANGING POMPANO BEACH, FLORIDA, THE DESIGNATION OF RIGHT-OF-WAY WITHIN THE CITY OF A CERTAIN POMPANO BEACH CURRENTLY KNOWN AS NW 8TH STREET TO A DUAL DESIGNATION OF NW 8TH STREET AND BISHOP D E RUSSELL SR STREET WITH A WESTERN BOUNDARY OF NW 10TH AVENUE AND AN EASTERN BOUNDARY OF DIXIE HIGHWAY WITH THE NUMERIC DESIGNATION THE MORE PROMINENTLY DISPLAYED NAME ON THE SIGN; PROVIDING AN EFFECTIVE DATE.